iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

    (`ges_rentenv__beitragsbemessungsgrenze`).

    This approach will make the part of the DAG dealing with parameters of the taxes and transfers system more natural.
-E.g., we could have a special function:
+E.g., we may have a function:

    ```py
    def parse_params_dict(params):
        pass
    ```

-   which returns each of its top-level keys, e.g. in case of `soli_st`, this might be
+   which injects each of the top-level keys of its input (i.e., a `params` dictionary) into the DAG is passed in.
+E.g., in case of `soli_st`, this might be

    - `rate`
    - `freigrenze`